701 N. Main Street,

 The Morley Theatre opened November 6, 1947 with Elizabeth Taylor & George Murphy in “Cynthia”.
 It had 1,200 seats in orchestra and balcony levels.
 It is a key component in the revitalization of downtown Borger, Texas.
 Borger is a famous Texas Panhandle oil-boom town that sprang up virtually overnight in 1926 after a massive oil strike.

 The Morley Theatre came along in the late-1940’s as the town continued its efforts to change its image from lawless boomtown to a modern industrial city.

 The theatre was designed by architect Jack Corgan of Dallas and was first operated by the Griffith-Consolidated Theater chain.
 Beginning in the 1980’s, Borger’s economy began to contract as oil industry jobs began drying up, leaving the Morley Theatre in a sad state of neglect and, at times, abandonment.

-In 2002, the local economic development group invested $2 million to restore the main auditorium and add four more screens in an adjacent building in order to bring first-run movies back to this town of 15,000.
+In 2002, the local economic development group invested $2 million to restore the main original auditorium with its separated balcony seating, and add four more screens in an adjacent building in order to bring first-run movies back to this town of 15,000.
+It was taken over by the Mitchell Theatres chain in May 2017.

 Just login to your account and subscribe to this theater.